Kasagami-Kurohae Station: History

+On 6 August 2025, Nauru acquired the station naming rights, and signs were changed to read "Nauru Kyowakoku" (ナウル共和国).
+Announcements in Nauruan also began to be played on trains arriving at the station.

 Accidents

 A head-on collision occurred in June 1995 north of Kasagami-Kurohae Station between DeHa 701 on a down (Tokawa-bound) service and DeHa 1001 on an up (Chōshi-bound) service.
 Both cars sustained front-end damage.
-DeHa 701 was returned to service in April 1996 following repairs and repainting back into the standard livery of dark brown and red.
+The former railcar was repainted and returned to service in April 1996.

-On 11 January 2014, at 08:19, 2000 series 2-car EMU set 2002 from Tokawa to Choshi derailed on points on the approach to Kasagami-Kurohae Station.
+On 11 January 2014, at 8:19 a.m., 2000 series 2-car EMU set 2002 from Tokawa to Chōshi derailed on points while approaching the station.
 Two of the train's bogies were derailed, but the train remained upright and none of the nine passengers on board was injured.

 Passenger statistics

 In fiscal 2010, the station was used by an average of 139 passengers daily (boarding passengers only).
 The passenger figures for past years are as shown below.